svenberglund/cheat-sheets/git.md

 Find branch only present in some submodule/subrepo.

-Run git submodule foreach (any bash command can be appended) then invoke branch list and grep to branch to search for:
+Run git submodule foreach (any bash command can be appended) then invoke branch list and grep to branch to search for (in this case *needle-branch*):
 example:

 ```
-git submodule foreach 'git branch --all | grep -B 7 amas-4.10-master'
+git submodule foreach 'git branch --all | grep -B 7 needle-branch'
 ```